How to Write Expressively and Adapt It to Your Novels

 Writing prompt: Let it go.
 Explore the traumatic experiences in your life and tie it with other hidden trauma.
-Link it to the future to find out who you'll wish to be or liked to be.
+Link it to the future to find out who you'll wish to be or like to be.
 Write about major conflicts or stressors, if you don't have a single trauma.
 Keep this for yourself and don't share with others.
 No need to worry about how you wrote it.

 Time's Up: Your Results

 Reflect on what you’ve written and notice in your life.
 How you feel and believed it to me.
 Perhaps you'll share it.
 Be compassionate and give yourself time.
 Store it, tear it or shred it, if you're worried about privacy.
-You may want to keep it and come back to it later if you’re concerned that someone may read what you wrote.
+You may want to keep it and come back to it later, if you’re concerned that someone may read what you wrote.

 Post-script: Local Conference Update